MiRo1310/ioBroker.telegram-menu/README.md

 ### **WORK IN PROGRESS**

+-   FIX: #191 No picture can be send
 -   FEAT: #175 Copy function in Action, Renamed Switch to Toggle
 -   FIX: #176 Error in setDynamic value
 -   FIX: #181 Required values in setState